Cosmogenic Neutron Production in Water at SNO+: Analysis Method

 Am-Be calibration data has demonstrated that the efficiency for detecting neutrons depends on position within the detector \cite{collaboration_measurement_2020}.
 For events close to the centre of the detector, light from the neutron capture signal has to travel further and is more susceptible to scattering.
 Scattering leads to a larger position reconstruction uncertainty, with some events even failing reconstruction.
 In this region, the efficiency is expected to be lower, and to gradually rise moving away from the centre.
 This slow rise ends, and the efficiency starts to decrease near the PMTs due to the lower angular acceptance of the PMTs at large incidence angles.
 The lower angular acceptance of the PMTs leads to a very small number of neutrons being reconstructed at large radii.
 Moreover, effects due to the fiducial volume start to come into play at large radii.
 Since each muon track is unique, spanning different lengths and regions of the detector, the neutron selection efficiency must be calculated for each muon in data.

-Figure~\ref{fig:efficiency_fit} shows the neutron selection efficiencies binned according to the reconstructed muon track length, calculated using $10\,\%$ of the muons selected from the data.
-The value of each bin is found using the weighted average of all efficiencies within the bin.
+Figure~\ref{fig:efficiency_fit} shows the neutron selection efficiencies binned according to the reconstructed muon track length, as defined in Section~\ref{sec:track_length}, calculated using $10\,\%$ of the muons selected from the data.
+The value of each bin is found using the average of all efficiencies within the bin, weighted by their statistical uncertainties.
 The uncertainty of each bin is given by the spread of the efficiencies within the bin.
 Each muon in the data is assigned a neutron selection efficiency and uncertainty based on the bin corresponding to its reconstructed track length \cite{dixon_cosmic_2025}.

 The neutron selection efficiency is calculated from simulating muons, as described in Section~\ref{sec:Simulation}, where the neutron selection criteria of Section~\ref{sec:Muon_Selection} are applied to the neutrons produced in the simulations.
 Each muon is simulated using the reconstructed directions and initial positions from the selected muons in data.
 The muon reconstruction uncertainty is accounted for by displacing both the direction and initial position by a pair of angles sampled from Figure~\ref{fig:muonFitter}.